 Heather Garriock - Heather Garriock is the third-most capped CommBank Matilda of all time, having represented the National Team 130 times between 1999 and 2011.
 Garriock scored 20 times for Australia throughout that period and was most recently Head Coach of Canberra United in the Liberty A-League Women.

-Clare Polkinghorne - Clare Polkinghorne is a current CommBank Matilda who has played 123 times for Australia since 2006.
+Clare Polkinghorne - Clare Polkinghorne is a former CommBank Matilda who has played 169 times for Australia since 2006, retiring at the end of 2024 as Australia's most-capped footballer, male or female.
 Polkinghorne was an Assistant Coach with Brisbane Roar in the Westfield W-League in 2019-20 and has played professionally in Australia, Japan, and the United States of America.

 Vicki Linton - Vicki Linton is a former NSW representative player who has become a well-respected coach.
 She has spent the past three years with the U.S. Soccer Federation’s Development Academy and has been a CommBank Matildas Assistant Coach, Head Coach of the CommBank Junior Matildas, and Melbourne Victory in the Westfield W-League.
 Linton has a Master of Education (Coach Education).